 Senior Vice President, Growth and Development, ULTA Beauty, Inc., Bolingbrook, IL, United States

-David Krueger is Senior Vice President of Growth and Development at Ulta Beauty, the largest beauty retailer in the United States with more than 1,110 stores.
+David Krueger is Senior Vice President of Growth and Development at Ulta Beauty, the largest beauty retailer in the United States with more than 1,300 stores and 13 million square feet of retail.
 In his role, Mr. Krueger is responsible for leading Ulta Beauty’s store development strategy, site selection, lease negotiation, construction, remodeling, maintenance, energy management and corporate real estate planning.
-Under Mr. Krueger’s leadership, Ulta Beauty is currently opening 100 stores a year.
 Prior to joining Ulta Beauty, Mr. Krueger was Vice President of Real Estate at Carter’s and Senior Vice President of Corporate Real Estate at Calere’s (Brown Shoe Company).

 Mr. Krueger received his bachelor’s degree in Civil Engineering from the University of Wisconsin-Madison and his MBA from Cardinal Stritch University.

-Chairman and Chief Executive Officer, Vestar, Phoenix, AZ, United States
+Chairman & CEO, Vestar, Phoenix, AZ, United States

-As a founding principal and chairman and CEO of Vestar, Rick Kuhle helped make the company a nationally recognized shopping center acquirer and developer in the Western U.S. He serves on municipal boards in Phoenix and is on the board of United Way.
-He is also a past chairman of the Phoenix Children’s Hospital board.
+As a founding principal, chairman and CEO of Vestar, Rick Kuhle helped make the company a nationally recognized shopping center acquirer and developer in the Western U.S. He serves on many municipal boards in Phoenix.
+Mr. Kuhle is a past chairman of the Phoenix Children’s Hospital board.
 In 2009 he was inducted into the Hall of Fame of the W.P.
-Carey School of Business, at Arizona State University.
+Carey School of Business at Arizona State University.